Key research and articles

 French campaign website for TEQs http://www.allocation-energie.info/ The website (in French) of campaigners in France working on TEQs, including translations of a number of our documents.

-European Energy Law Report (IX) http://www.intersentia.co.uk/…/ In this 2012 edition of the European Energy Law Report Suryapratim Roy and Edwin Woerdman of the University of Groningen Faculty of Law examine the legal nuances of implementing TEQs or, as they term it, End-User Emissions Trading.
+European Energy Law Report (IX) http://www.intersentia.co.uk/…/ In this submission to the 2012 edition of the European Energy Law Report, Suryapratim Roy and Edwin Woerdman of the University of Groningen Faculty of Law examine the legal nuances of implementing TEQs or, as they term it, End-User Emissions Trading.

 The New Home Front 2 http://www.newhomefront.org/ The New Economics Foundation’s second New Home Front report (2012) advocates TEQs, drawing parallels with wartime experiences as it explores the challenges of addressing climate change.

-Carbon Reduction Action Groups (CRAGs) http://www.journals.elsevier.com/energy-policy/…/ CRAGs are networks of people implementing TEQs-type schemes voluntarily at the community level, without waiting for Government action.
-This 2012 paper in Energy Policy examines the experiences of CRAGs and the lessons for policy.
+Carbon Reduction Action Groups (CRAGs) http://www.journals.elsevier.com/energy-policy/…/ This 2012 paper in Energy Policy examines the experiences of CRAGs – networks of people implementing TEQs-type schemes voluntarily at the community level – and the lessons for policy.